 - The Town maintains an accessibility feedback form on the Town website encouraging residents and visitors with disabilities to communicate. - A service disruption notice system is maintained with the Facilities division of each Municipal occupied building.
-This provides patrons extra notice when services are interrupted. - Increased exposure within local media and newspapers highlighting disability tips and resources available within the Town. - Accessible Customer Service information provided on the 2012 Interim Property Tax Bill - All municipal Boards and Committee members received disability awareness training and booklets depicting Accessible Customer Service with patrons with disabilities. - Emergency procedures, plans &/or public safety information is provided in an accessible format or with communication supports upon request. - The Town has upgraded the corporate website to be accessible to WCAG Level A and includes BrowseAloud website software, the ability to enhance accessibility for people with mild vision impairments, learning difficulties and dyslexia.
+This provides patrons extra notice when services are interrupted. - Increased exposure within local media and newspapers highlighting disability tips and resources available within the Town. - Accessible Customer Service information provided on Interim Property Tax Rills - All municipal Boards and Committee members received disability awareness training and booklets depicting Accessible Customer Service with patrons with disabilities.

-- Installation of Audible Pedestrian Signals (APS) with accessible sidewalk/curbing at the Intersections of Yonge/St. John Sideroad, Yonge/Orchard Heights, Yonge/Wellington Streets and John West Way/Civic Square Gate. - Hearing Induction Loop System installed in the Aurora Seniors Centre (West Mackenzie Room), Aurora Public Library (Magna & Lebovic Rooms) and Aurora Town Hall (Holland, Leksand & Tannery Rooms) that provides amplification to those with hearing disabilities. - Installation of public TTY machines for Aurora Town Hall and Aurora Public Library. - Increased "Way-finding contrasting" signage at Stronach Aurora Recreation Complex and Aurora Family Leisure Complex. - Sign holders installed for Town Hall to increase accessibility of resources - Use of Tablet device for residents/visitors/employees accessing documentation in a preferred accessible format. - Inclusion of a Ubi-Duo device at Access Aurora counter for easier 2-way communication.
+- Emergency procedures, plans &/or public safety information is provided in an accessible format or with communication supports upon request. - The Town has upgraded the corporate website to be accessible to WCAG Level A and includes BrowseAloud website software, the ability to enhance accessibility for people with mild vision impairments, learning difficulties and dyslexia. - Hearing Induction Loop System installed in the Aurora Seniors Centre (West Mackenzie Room), Aurora Public Library (Magna & Lebovic Rooms) and Aurora Town Hall (Holland, Leksand & Tannery Rooms) that provides amplification to those with hearing disabilities. - Installation of public TTY machines for Aurora Town Hall and Aurora Public Library. - Increased "Way-finding contrasting" signage at Stronach Aurora Recreation Complex and Aurora Family Leisure Complex. - Sign holders installed for Town Hall to increase accessibility of resources - Use of Tablet device for residents/visitors/employees accessing documentation in a preferred accessible format. - Inclusion of a Ubi-Duo device at Access Aurora counter for easier 2-way communication. - Installation of Audible Pedestrian Signals (APS) with accessible sidewalk/curbing at the Intersections of Yonge/St. John Sideroad, Yonge/Orchard Heights, Yonge/Wellington Streets, Yonge/Golf Links and John West Way/Civic Square Gate.